mpggu/VPlanServer/README.md

   "wpUsername": "robot",      // The username of the WordPress user "wpPassword": "hunter2",    // The password of the WordPress user "wpPageID": "123",          // The WordPress Page-ID of the substitution plan.
-  "scheduledUploads": 15      // When to upload tomorrow's substitution plan.
+  "scheduledUploads": 15,      // When to upload tomorrow's substitution plan.
 Accepts 0-23.
 15 will upload at 15pm
-}
+  "port": 6767                // On what port to run the webserver on }
 ```